Year 7 Literacy and Numeracy Catch-Up Premium

 The curriculum is designed so that it is accessible to all students, no matter their prior attainment.
 Every child can enjoy and succeed in Mathematics at Hilbre.
 The growth mindset philosophy of Mathematics Mastery enables pupils to develop resilience and confidence.
 Students are encouraged to solve new problems in unfamiliar contexts; identifying, applying and connecting ideas enables pupils to tackle new and more complex problems.

-Mathematics Mastery provide an additional 30 coaching lessons that are intended to run alongside the Mastery scheme of work.
+Mathematics Mastery provides an additional 30 coaching lessons that are intended to run alongside the Mastery scheme of work.
 These additional sessions are designed to support students with core concepts and number work.
 They will be delivered in small groups (maximum of 4 students) by a Mathematics Specialist Teaching Assistant.

 Funding Allocation 2019-20: £21,500